shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 ### Insert Demo Data

-Lastly, you have to add some demo data for the tables.
+Last, you have to add some demo data to the tables.
 For this task, append the `addDemoData()` method with the following code:

 ```php
 class Shopware_Plugins_Backend_SwagProduct_Bootstrap extends Shopware_Components_Plugin_Bootstrap